 Your interactive voice response system can self-direct customers to this data repository for convenient solutions so that they do not need to waste long hours in call queues.
 Another way this knowledge base can reduce the average call holding time is by providing a rich source of information to agents right at their fingertips.
 They will not need to spend a long time looking for the right answers to technical queries, rather will be able to provide customers with accurate solutions in a couple of minutes!
 It is a win-win situation for both – callers and call center staff members as creating a platform with real-time information will definitely reduce the call holding time.

-Staff Agents Appropriately: It is vital to manage your staff members’ schedules in a wise manner.
+It is vital to manage your staff members’ schedules in a wise manner.
 You need to monitor the average call volume so that you can adjust the size of the team accordingly.
 If you are expecting high call traffic during holidays, you can call extra call agents so that customer calls can be diverted to available agents immediately.
-Most call center software solutions have a specialized workforce management module that helps organizations refine their recruitment and staffing approaches.
+Most call center software solutions have a specialized workforce management module that helps organizations refine their recruitment and staffing approaches in the call center.
 If you feel that you are continuously facing a shortage of staff members, it may be time to increase the hiring numbers so that you have a team of adequate members to serve your customers to their requirements.

 Reducing the average call wait time is super important for your customers.
 It can make or break your business reputation.
 So, take some time and analyze how you can deliver fast and speedy service to your clients, and keep them hooked on your organization for life!